 I am where, and you are there, how did we get here?
 This is what users run into regularly in technology solutions that are not mindful of the user’s journey or workflow.
-User is presented a single solution that derived from:
+Users are generally presented a single solution that derived from:

 Acquisition and merging

-Company grows or departments merge together leaving systems stale.
+Organization grows or departments merge leaving systems stale.
 A team may have sutured functionality onto a solution to capture pieces of a user’s workflow.
-This does not support current user needs or company goals.
+This does not support current user needs or organization goals.

-Systems have not been developed on for a while and left necessary systems out of sync with newer ones.
+Systems have not been recently worked on and left necessary systems out of sync with newer ones.
 Illustrating the “how did we get here?” mentality.

 Now, the user has to contend with any combination of these scenarios and a lack of focus on their actual workflow.
 Any approach that does not focus on the user’s workflow, threatens to lose adoption and build frustration.
+This is especially true for internal systems and users who need systems that help over hinder technology delivery.
 An approach that focuses on the user’s workflow, empowers users and increases their efficiency.
-This also breeds success and leads to a higher solution value.
-It starts with aligning communications with invested teams.
+This also breeds success and leads to higher solution value.
+It starts by aligning communications with invested teams.

 Inputs in and complex workflow out